Whether you’re a budding UX designer or a seasoned professional, there’s lots you can learn from others in the field.

 Stephanie demonstrates that highly sought-after quality of self-awareness, all in the simplicity of a bullet-point list.

-Key takeaway from Stephanie’s UX portfolio:
+Key takeaway from Stephanie’s UX portfolio examples:

 Hiring managers don’t just want to see evidence of your hard skills through wireframes and prototypes; they want to know what it’s like to work with you.
 Follow Stephanie’s lead and infuse your UX case studies with reflections and learnings.
 You can do this by: